CMMS to meet the challenges of the pharmaceutical industry

 The essential contribution of CMMS

 In the pharmaceutical industry sector, standards for premises and equipment are defined in Chapter 3 of the GMPs listed by the French Agency for the Sanitary Safety of Health Products (AFSSAPS) and are just as essential as the GMPs.
 Indeed, the production of medicines cannot take place without adequate working conditions.
 These include the well-being and hygiene of the personnel, the maintenance of the premises (pipes, ventilation, etc.), but mainly by the good working order of the production machines.
-The monitoring and maintenance of the equipment is therefore essential
+The monitoring and maintenance of the equipment is therefore essential and strictly regulated.

 Before any intervention, the maintenance service provider must prepare a work order containing the following information :